 Fukushima (2014) tells the story of how one of Japan's largest tsunamis, mixed with government neglect, corporate interest, and propaganda, resulted in the worst nuclear catastrophe since Chernobyl.
-The Union of Concerned Scientists, a non-profit that combines science with political advocacy, wrote the novel.
+The Union of Concerned Scientists, a non-profit that combines science with political advocacy, wrote the book.

 David Lochbaum is the director of the Union of Concerned Scientists' (UCS) Nuclear Safety Project and a leading nuclear expert in the United States.